[−][src]Struct walkdir::DirEntry

 This is the type of value that is yielded from the iterators defined in this crate.

-On Unix systems, this type implements the DirEntryExt
+On Unix systems, this type implements the DirEntryExt trait, which

 provides efficient access to the inode number of the directory entry.